forcedotcom/dataloader/README.md

 Update SWT by running `python3 <root of the git clone>/updateSWT.py <root of the git clone>`.
 Requires python 3.9 or later.

 All other dependencies and plugins are downloaded by maven from the central maven repo.
 Run `mvn versions:display-dependency-updates` to see which dependencies need an update.
 It will list all dependencies whose specified version in pom.xml needs an update.
 Run `mvn versions:use-latest-releases` to update these dependencies.
-Run `mvn versions:display-plugin-updates` to check which plugins need an update and update their versions manually.
+Run `mvn versions:display-plugin-updates` again to check which plugins still need an update and update their versions manually.